 Song of Wonder

-A Concert of South Indian and Judeo-Spanish music featuring Nirmala Rajasekar and David Jordan Harris
+A Concert of South Indian and Judeo-Spanish music with Nirmala Rajasekar and David Jordan Harris

 May 1, 2014 at Sacred Heart Chapel, Saint Benedict's Monastery, St. Joseph, Minnesota